Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/parameter-reference.md

 Refer to these parameters when using the **Advanced** runtime setup option.

-The following parameters are the minimum settings required for a data plane instance.
+The following parameters are the minimum settings required for a data plane node.
 For further customization, see the [{{site.base_gateway}} configuration reference](/gateway/latest/reference/configuration).